 We shared the story together over the course of a few nights at bedtime and they really couldn’t get enough.
 I initially thought my eldest daughter might be a bit old for it, but she thoroughly enjoyed it too and actually took over the reading.

 They loved being historian detectives and finding out lots of interesting facts and details in the narrative; it really brought history to life in a fun way.
-They were so engaged that we’d refer to the magazine the next day to find out more about things that we’d read about in the story.
+They were so engaged that we’d refer to the magazine the next day to find out more about the things we’d read about in the story.

 The final verdict

-My one teeny, tiny complaint about the whole box is that the it would have been better to have blue clay as opposed to green (as yellow was also included).
+My one tiny complaint about the whole box is that the it would have been better to have blue clay as opposed to green (as yellow was also included).

 The other subscription boxes in the series are: Elizabethan Era, Evacuees in WW2, Ancient Greece, Wild West, Aztecs, Ancient Rome, Victorians, Vikings, Ancient China, Space history and Stuarts.